richb-hanover/wvnetflow-dockerized/README.md

    Because of the current Docker networking setup, this container cannot distinguish between multiple exporters sending flows.
    I have not tested alternate setups (e.g., host network vs. bridge network) to see how this might change.

+2. By default, this wvnetflow container treats all private internet (RFC1918) address ranges (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, 224.0.0.0/4) as "local",
+and all other addresses as remote.
+This allows the Applications graph to distinguish between "in" and "out" traffic.
+(This is perfect for a single router in a home network.)
+Change this by editing the `/usr/local/webview/flowage/flowage.cfg` file.

+3. The `flowage.pl` program currently runs every five minutes.
+This means that the data displayed in the graphs can be as much as 10 minutes old.
+For small installations (with a single exporter), it would be good to make the charts display data that's only one minute old.
+(This setting might impose too much load on large installations that have many exporters and high traffic rates.)

+4. The current source code for wvnetflow is saved in a separate Github repo at: [https://github.com/richb-hanover/wvnetflow](https://github.com/richb-hanover/wvnetflow)